-Communication difficulties, receptive and expressive are core differences of autism, therefore it is crucial that verbal instruction is supported visually in the classroom.
+Communication differences and the challenges of double empathy and monotropism are impediments to group work for the autistic student, therefore it is crucial that verbal instruction is supported visually in the classroom.
 Using visual supports ensure that the instruction is not transient, it keeps the student focused on the task.
 If using verbal instruction:

-- use language that the student with autism understands
+- use language that the autistic student understands

 - use clear and precise communication that is free from sarcasm and jargon

-- check that the student with autism has understood what they have just explained and facilitate the student to respond using a visual cue card.
+- check that the autistic student has understood what they have just explained and facilitate the student to respond using a visual cue card.

 Copyright Pearson Education, 2009.
 Photo MCA

 Supporting or scaffolding a student’s learning involves knowing where a student’s knowledge or skill level is and progressing this to the learning objective.

 - To achieve this use a range of supports and slowly modify or removes these as the student demonstrates independence that they have grasped or developed the new skill concept.
 This may include the support of another adult or a peer.

 - Provide a visual instruction detailing all the steps involved in completing the task.